>>

 Manticore Search - Indexing data from MySQL example

-Index configuration
+Table configuration

-index sakila_film { path = /var/lib/manticore/testplain source = sakila_film }
+table sakila_film { path = /var/lib/manticore/testplain source = sakila_film }

 Let's look at the source.
 The first parameter defines the connector type, in our case 'mysql'.
 Next are the connection parameters to the database we connect.

-The 'sql_query_pre' directive is set here to ensure the result set values will use UTF8 values, as the search engine uses on utf8 character sets.
+The 'sql_query_pre' directive is set here to ensure the result set values will use UTF8 values, as the search engine uses on UTF8 character sets.

-The first column should be always the document id, which should have unique values.
+The first column should always be the document id, which should have unique values.

 The rest of the source parameters define the attributes taken from the sql_query result.
 Anything not declared here will be considered a fulltext field.